jameshughes89/cs101/site/topics/exceptions/exceptions.rst

 * The trouble is, that depends on your situation
 * The point is, how can the programmer in 1991 know what you want to do with your situation today?

-* Ultimately, exceptions are fantastic because
+* Ultimately, exceptions are useful because

     * They allow programmers to pass info around and communicate through *time*
     * They allow us to deal with exceptional situations effectively